lsst-ts/ts_tma_tma-documentation_training/README.md

   - **BoschRexrothRecovery**: This repo has the documentation to recover the Bosch Rexroth hardware from an stacked situation or a major fault.
   - **ReplaceBoschMotor**: Documentation with procedure to replace a Bosch motor and configure it.
 In this document there are no mechanical instructions for the replacement.
 - TwinCAT, for [ethercat diagnosis](https://gitlab.tekniker.es/publico/3151-lsst/documentation/maintenancedocuments/ethercat/ethercatlinediagnostic)
-- NI distributed system manager: manages the ethercat from the PXIs, this can only run on windows
+- NI distributed system manager: manages the ethercat from the PXIs, this tool comes from National Instruments and can only run on windows
 - EZ-Zone Configurator: for the temperature controller in the AZ-0001 cabinet.
 Backup config file [here](https://gitlab.tekniker.es/aut/projects/3151-LSST/harwareconfigurations/watlowconfiguration)
 - Startup+: for the ethercat modules in all 5 cabinets, AZ-0001, AZ-0101, EL-0101, EL-0102 and PI-0001.
 This configuration